How to use the 5 W's of Writing

 First, don't forget the first 5 W's - Who, What, When, Where, Why - Memorize these!
 Define the people fighting for their goal.
 Define their reasons for wanting a Super Dome.
 Define the time frame for accomplishing their goal.
 Where will the Super Dome be built?
 How will this be accomplished?

-Keep in mind that these characters must be interesting, and they are fighting city hall to achieve a worth wile goal.
+Keep in mind that these characters must be interesting, and they are fighting city hall to achieve a worthwhile goal.

-Now here are the How's of good writing:
+Now here are some How's of good writing:

 - Never use cliches, metaphors, similes, or dull figures of speech.